Executive Director, Center for Health Information and Analysis

 Deputy Executive Director for Research

-Prior to joining CHIA in 2013, Zi was the Director of the Office of Survey Research at UMass Medical School where he oversaw a wide range of research and development functions.
-Zi also spent a little over a year with the Neighborhood Health Plan, evaluating health insurance products from the 2006 landmark healthcare reform legislation in Massachusetts.
-And he served over 13 years at the Massachusetts Department of Public Health where he focused on research concerning health status, risk behaviors and the prevalence of health-related conditions.
+Prior to joining CHIA in 2013, Zi was Director of the Office of Survey Research at the University of Massachusetts Chan Medical School where he oversaw a wide range of research and development functions.
+He spent a little over a year with the Neighborhood Health Plan evaluating health insurance products from the landmark 2006 health care reform legislation in Massachusetts.
+Zi also served more than 13 years at the Massachusetts Department of Public Health where he focused on research concerning health status, risk behaviors, and the prevalence of health-related conditions.